“Hey friend. You had your high beams on me there.”

 Surprises in the basement

-The realtor came out to meet us and open the garage door for us.
+The friendly realtor came out to meet us and open the garage door for us.
 While the contents inside weren’t as organized as I imagined they’d be, they looked more than manageable.
 Plus, I had complete confidence in Kim’s truck packing ability.
-When we leave for family vacations, she lets me have a practice round at loading our Subaru Crosstrek.
+When we leave for family vacations and visits with friends, she lets me have a practice round at loading our Subaru Crosstrek.
 When a third of our bags are still in the driveway but I’ve declared that the car is full, she steps in and finds a spot for every piece of luggage.
 She even affords me the luxury of seeing out the back window much of the time.
 She’s good.

 I’ll admit that I had visions of this afternoon in sunny Connecticut being a grab-and-go as we walked with the realtor to the basement.
 There, we discovered The Heaviest Loveseat Ever Made, along with a matching recliner and an additional chair and ottoman.
-We were supposed to move these items to the empty garage after we had grabbed and before we were gone.
+We were supposed to move these items to the empty garage before we headed back to our friends.
 Also, we laid eyes on a sweet dresser and nightstand that we thought would match perfectly to the platform bed Linda was letting us take home after the move.
 What great fortune to be able to lay claim to these pieces of furniture.

 We decided to clear out what we were packing up from the basement first, as it was the more inconvenient room we were working out of.
 The basement was, obviously, in the condo, but to get to the basement, we had to walk around the neighbor’s full size Ford pickup, around the corner of the garage, up along a 30-foot sidewalk, between the condo and the house next to it – which meant between the overgrown bushes and utility meters – and then down six steep, concrete steps inside the metal storm doors that came complete with several spiders and their respective webs.